Wint3rmute/baczek.me/content/waiting-room.md

 This is where I keep ideas, movies, music, interesting words and other things that I plan to research more in-depth in the future.

 - https://ccrma.stanford.edu/~dattorro/EffectDesignPart1.pdf
+- Richard Penrose - The Road to Reality
+>I don't like the word materialist because it suggests we know what material is
 - Parasite Dolls (2003)
 - [Jonathan Haidt on social media](https://jonathanhaidt.com/social-media)
 - The Sublime Object of Ideology